juliusyam/akrivis/privacy-policy.markdown

 ##### Version 1.2

-Last Updated: January 2, 2021
+Last Updated: February 10, 2021

 <br>

-Akrivis, LLC (“Akrivis,” “we” or “us”), a New York limited liability company, is committed to protecting the privacy of both children and adults.
+Akrivis LLC (“Akrivis,” “we” or “us”), a New York limited liability company, is committed to protecting the privacy of both children and adults.
 This privacy policy (“Privacy Policy”) governs the website located at www.akrivis.io (the “Site”) and our related products and services.

 We created this Privacy Policy to give you confidence as you make use of the Site and the Services and to demonstrate our commitment to fair information practices and the protection of user and data privacy.
 Your use of the Site and the Services is governed by this Privacy Policy, as well as our Terms of Service, which are incorporated herein by reference.
 Unless otherwise defined herein, all capitalized terms in this Privacy Policy shall have the meanings indicated in the Terms of Service.